 Clinical Exam For 2nd and 3rd years - student is observed by the supervising Practice Educator (and another therapist) working with a ‘seen’ client (i.e. a client they have been working with during the placement, or a client from a client group they have been working with during placement).
 The process includes four components, as per the Clinical Exam Form:

-For 4th years - the student is observed working with two clients by the Practice Educator and a Practice Tutor (if available) or College Examiner: a ‘seen’ client as above and an ‘unseen’ client (i.e. a person who is new to the student).
-4th year students are to be assessed on a minimum of 15 competencies as per the Clinical Exam form
+For 4th years - the student is observed working with an ‘unseen’ client by the Practice Educator and a Practice Tutor (if available) or College Examiner (i.e. a person who is new to the student).
+4th year students are to be assessed on a minimum of 15 competencies as per the Clinical Exam Form.